MattFerraro/devsite/nextjs-blog/posts/caustics-engineering.md

 ![Parabolic Lens](/images/caustics/traditional_lens.gif)

 This lens forms the simplest possible caustic.
-It focuses *all* of its incoming light into a single point.
+If all the incoming light is from a single, very distant light source like the Sun, this lens focuses all of its incoming light into a single point.
 The caustic image from this lens is dark everywhere with one very bright spot in the center.

 Zooming in on one small section of the lens we notice a few properties:
-1. The thickness of the lens does not have a direct impact on the outgoing ray angle.
+1. The overall thickness of the lens does not have a direct impact on the outgoing ray angle.
 We could add material to the left side of this lens and nothing would change
 2. The angle formed between the incoming light rays and the glass has a strong effect on the refracted ray angle
 3. Whether two rays converge or diverge is controlled by how *curved* the lens is where the rays meet the glass